 - It is important to distinguish between the two species as Sarcoptes occasionally affects cats and may have a poorer prognosis as described under differential diagnosis.

 - The disease is extremely pruritic and as it progresses will not respond to glucocorticoids.

 - Lesions begin on the medial side of the pinnal edge with a rapid spread to the face, eyelids, neck and become more generalised if not treated.

 - Affected animals sometimes resemble “battle scarred tom cats” (Thomsett and Baker, 1990).

 - Lesions are crusts – yellowish to grey in colour and the skin becomes thickened.

 - Excoriation due to severe pruritus.

 - Emaciation, anorexia and death is possible.

-such as dogs and rabbits is also
+- Transient pruritic lesions in humans are common.
+Spread to other animals such as dogs and rabbits is also possible.

 - Otodectes cynotis – especially associated with hypersensitivity to the mite.